When I was in high school, I had a classmate named Steve Kowolski who used to bug the bejesus out of me and my buddies.

 One day my buddies and I were in our drafting class, completing a tedious assignment to test our skill at drawing various polygons with the utmost precision.
 Kowolski finished early and, with the teacher momentarily out of the classroom, he decided do get up from his drafting table and sashay over to my friend John’s workstation so he could critique his work.

-“Mr. Wood’s going to mark you down for that, Johnny,” Steve said.
+“Mr. Wood’s going to mark you down for that, Johnny,” Kowolski said.
 Naturally, at a volume loud enough for the entire class to hear.

 “No, they’re not.”

 To his credit, John tried to ignore Kowolski, but the little imp kept pushing, obnoxiously surveying John’s work more carefully than Lewis and Clark detailed the Louisiana Purchase.

 “Ha!
 I think you’re going to get an ‘F’,” said Kowolski.
 He continued: “See what you did?
 You drew an octagon and a heptagon — but we were asked to draw a pentagon and a hexagon!”

 That’s when John looked up at Kowolski and calmly uttered those six little words that have been indelibly etched into my memory for evermore: “Kowolski, why don’t you be gone.”

 And with that, the whole class burst into laughter as Steve slithered back to his workstation.

 Of course, Steve Kowolski is no longer around, but I still have nuisances to deal with.
 Take my neighbor’s dogs for instance — all five of them.
 Yes, five.
 I know.

 Until recently, those pooches barked incessantly, whether my neighbor was home or not.